Grow your super with a little help

 - Be less than 71 years of age at the end of the financial year of income.

-Note: Any personal contributions that you choose to claim as a tax deduction will not qualify for co-contribution purposes.
+Note: Any personal contributions you choose to claim as a tax deduction will not qualify for co-contribution purposes and contributions must not exceed your non-concessional contributions cap for that year.

 How do I claim the Co-contribution?